 Contact Details – firstname.lastname@example.org

-Dimensions – 11.7m x 2.7m (38’6" x 9′)
+Dimensions – 11.7m x 2.7m (38’6″ x 9′)

 Control Method – DCC

 Our layout is to scale in the station area, including the exchange sidings.
 Victoria viaduct is also to scale but is set to a 1.8m (6ft) radius curve as opposed to the real thing, which is straight.

-The village & station of Penshaw (between Fence Houses & the viaduct) have been omitted due to lack of space, though we have included a very much reduced length of the four track section that lay between the over track signal box of Penshaw North, and that of Wapping bridge, at the A183 road bridge, north of the colliery.
-The prominent double junction at Penshaw north was such an integral part of the track layout that it could not be ignored, and was modelled, though on the layout it’s going nowhere.
-In reality the line went to Sunderland, so please use your imagination!
+The village & station of Penshaw (between Fence Houses & the viaduct) have been omitted due to lack of space, though we have included a very much reduced length of the four track section that lay between the ‘over track’ signal box of Penshaw North, and that of Wapping bridge, adjacent to the A183 road bridge, north of the colliery.
+The prominent double junction at Penshaw north was such an integral part of the track layout that it could not be ignored, and was modelled, though on the layout the branch line is going nowhere.
+In reality this line went to Sunderland, so please use your imagination!
 The Leamside line on which Fence Houses is sited was extensively used as a diversion route when such as engineering works were in progress on the main line.
-Our ultimate aim with the model is to show one such period when all main line traffic was being diverted during one weekend, sometime in the period 1957 to 1962.
+Our aim with the model is to show one such period when all main line traffic was being diverted during one weekend, sometime in the period 1952 to 1962.
 From time to time however, you may see some of our pre-grouping rolling stock that some members of the group indulge in making.
 This period is even more flexible (1890 to 1922).

 This 2mm fine scale model was started in 2004 with the purchase of baseboard materials, and construction progressed slowly over the next two or three years by the efforts of the sole proprietor (Bob!)
 At that early stage of the layout’s development all control wiring was carried out using the conventional DC method.